GR34SE/react-switch-selector/README.md

 ### Usage

-SwitchSelector will stretch to fill it's parent size, so in order to control it's size it is recommended to create dedicated div wrapper.
+SwitchSelector will stretch to fill it's parent size (both width and height), so it's required create dedicated div container.

 ```jsx
 import SwitchSelector from "react-switch-selector";